 The rise of Adolf Hitler and Nazi Germany form one of the most remarkable episodes in world history.
 This article looks at the historical roots of Nazi Germany, including the early life of Adolf Hitler.
-It covers the measures Hitler took to transform a democracy into a dictatorship; then the expansion of Nazi Germany in the years prior to World War 2; and its dramatic conquests followed by decline and fall during that war.
+It covers the measures Hitler took to transform a democracy into a dictatorship; the expansion of Nazi Germany in the years prior to World War 2; and its dramatic conquests, followed by decline and fall, during that war.

 The roots of Nazi Germany go back to the beginnings of Germany as a united country, in the late 19th century.

 In 1871, the whole of Germany had been united under the new German Empire.
 It was ruled by an authoritarian regime headed by an hereditary monarch, called the Kaiser.
 Although he was assisted by a chief minister (chancellor), and an elected parliament called the Reichstag, the Kaiser had the final say in policy making.